Alperencode/Notes/Data-Structures/Arrays-and-Linked-Lists/Arrays-and-Linked-Lists.md

 Operations that can be done on a linked list:

-(name of these sometimes are different, in different enviroments and different libraries)
+(name of these sometimes are different, in different environments and different libraries)

 - PushFront(Key) &nbsp;&nbsp;&nbsp;-&nbsp;&nbsp;&nbsp;  add to front
 - Key TopFront() &nbsp;&nbsp;&nbsp;-&nbsp;&nbsp;&nbsp;  return front item